dytlgozj/WebtoonAlarm/README.md

 * It will be Android Application.
 * This program License will follow MIT, this can change in progressing.
 * Actually, this app is notification app.
-* This app will be worked in 'Naver' webtoon first.
+* This app will be worked in Naver Webtoon first.

 ## Purpose